-Some of the first places the Lord led us to minister to during our initial trips were the IDP (Internally Displaced People) Camps.
+One of the first places the Lord led us to minister to during our initial trips were the IDP (Internally Displaced People) Camps.
 Before moving to Nigeria permanently, we traveled to these locations several times.
-These camps mostly consist of refugees seeking safety and shelter after being driven out of their villages by the Fulani Herdsman.
+These camps primarily consist of refugees seeking safety and shelter after being driven out of their villages by violent Fulani Herdsman extremists.

 The Fulani are an Islamic tribe throughout West Africa with a significant population in Nigeria.
-They are predominantly nomadic, and make their living by herding and trading cattle.
-There are many radicalized groups of Fulani who have taken up the Islamic Jihad movement and have targeted Christian villages to seize lands needed for their cattle to graze, as well as to achieve their extreme religious beliefs by exterminating Christians.
+They are predominantly nomadic and make their living by herding and trading cattle.
+Unfortunately, there are many radicalized groups of Fulani who have taken up the Islamic Jihad movement and have targeted Christian villages to seize lands needed for their cattle to graze, as well as to achieve their extreme religious beliefs by exterminating Christians.

 Our goals with the IDP Camps are the following: